aws-lite/aws-lite.org/app/docs/request-response.md

   - Verify `service` name against a list of known AWS services.
 If `false`, any `service` name will be accepted.
 - **`awsjson`** (boolean or array)
   - Enables AWS-flavored JSON encoding; by default, request payloads will be encoded with AWS-flavored JSON if the request includes a `content-type` header similar to `/application/x-amz-json...`
-  - If `true`, encode the entire payload as AWS-flavored JSON
+  - If `true`, encode the entire request payload as AWS-flavored JSON
   - If an array, the property names specified in the array will be AWS-flavored JSON encoded, leaving other properties as normal JSON
   - If `false`, disable encoding of AWS-flavored JSON (even if a relevant `content-type` header is present)
   - If you intend to pass your own pre-serialized AWS-flavored JSON, use `false`